KnowledgeForge/keymaker/README.md

 ### Creating Custom Constraints

-To create a custom constraint, you need to extend the `Constraint` class provided by KeyMaker and implement the `constrain_tokens` method.
+To create a custom constraint, you need to extend the `Constraint` class provided by Keymaker and implement the `constrain_tokens` method.
 Here's an example of creating a custom constraint:

 ```python
 from keymaker.constraints.base import Constraint